bernie-skipole/indi/README.md

 machine entirely.
 This makes it possible to choose the direction of the initial connection - which may be useful when passing through NAT firewalls.

+As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a Raspberry Pi running INDIServer could, for instance, have a dynamic DHCP served address, but since it initiates the call to the MQTT server, this does not matter.

-It allows monitoring of the communications by a third device by simply subscribing to the topic used.
+It allows monitoring of the communications by a third device or service by simply subscribing to the topic used.
+This makes a possible logging service easy to implement.

 A Python MQTT client is freely available.